behu-kea/ITA24-1-sem/webteknologi/07-1-generative-ai.md

 ### Exercise 5

-Using an LLM figure out where your gaps in HTML and CSS are.
-Please use the learning goals from the classes!
-Incl responsive design
+Use an LLM to figure out where your knowledge gaps in HTML, CSS and Javascript are.
+Be specific so you know exactly what topics you are struggling with.

+*You can use the learning goals specified in the lectures.
+Use only the ones we have covered*

 ### Exercise 6

-Using an LLM figure out where your gaps in Javascript arrays are.
-Try and make the LLM get you to write some code.

-You can use the learning goals specified in the lectures.
-Use only the ones we have covered

-### Exercise 7

-Create your own personal tutor that fits your needs.
+Create your own personal tutor/teaching assistant that fits your needs.

-Here is how:

-1. Pick a concept you want students to understand deeply
-2. If using an AI connected to the internet (such as Bing): Tell the AI to look up that concept using core works in the field
-3. Tell the AI what you need (many and varied examples of this one concept)
-4. Describe the style of writing you prefer (clear, straightforward, concrete, dynamic, engaging)
-5. Describe your audience (my students are high school students; my students are college students who haven't heard of this concept before)

 Maybe the tutor should be funny, information, to the point, easy to understand.
 Maybe you want the tutor to talk like a pirate or Steve Jobs.

-Maybe the tutor should only answer in rhymes
+Maybe the tutor should only answer in rhymes.
+You decide.
+Consider giving your tutor a name.

 Go wild here

+### Exercise 7

+Use the tutor created in 6 to help teach you learn/teach/understand the topics where you are struggling found in exercise 5.